PhilaNgcamu/typescript-core-basics/typescript/MoreOnFunctions/README.md

 - Beware when working with constraints in a function that returns a `Type` or a value that matches the constraint because the function expects same `Type` to be returned.
 Reference: [functions.ts](functions.ts).

+<h2>Functions Overloads</h2>

+- In TypeScript, function signatures (implementation of the input argument(s) and output value(s)), which are defined by their types.
+Use function overloads to expect what type of input and output should expect, in respect to the function signature.
+Reference: [functions.ts](functions.ts).

 - NOTE: Use "**tsc --target es2021 <-- fileName -->**" to compile the ts file